-Located in Nanning, China, the capital of the Guangxi Province, the 403-meter Guangxi China Resources Tower is sited along Minzu Avenue at the heart of the burgeoning Fengling District.
-The mixed-use tower is linked to public transportation through underground connections at the B1 level, and to adjacent buildings through indoor and outdoor pedestrian corridors at the ground and sixth floors respectively.
-Upon completion, the tower will be the tallest building in Nanning.
+Located in Nanning, China, the capital of the Guangxi province, the 403-meter Guangxi China Resources Tower is sited along the main east-west road and is the city’s tallest building.
+The mixed-use tower is linked to public transportation through underground connections, and to adjacent buildings through indoor and outdoor pedestrian corridors at the ground and sixth floors respectively.

 The angled geometries of the facades are designed to reinforce the crystalline form while celebrating the tower’s verticality.
 Entirely encased in floor-to-ceiling, high-performance glass, the exterior enclosure features integrated sunshades that offer added solar control while maintaining ample natural light without obstructing views.
-Designed to LEED-CS Gold standards, the high-performance façade is one of many features holistically integrated toward reducing the project’s environmental footprint while providing a world-class level of comfort and quality.
+Certified LEED Gold, the high-performance façade is one of many features holistically integrated toward reducing the project’s environmental footprint while providing a world-class level of comfort and quality.